 ITLG Internship in Silicon Valley up for Grabs for Winning ITLG Young Innovators Challenge

-Almost 800 students from all over Ireland are expected to convene on Friday, March 2, 2018, at Shannon Airport for the 3rd ITLG Young Innovators Challenge.
+Almost 800 students from all over Ireland were expected to convene on Friday, March 2, 2018, at Shannon Airport for the 3rd ITLG Young Innovators Challenge.
+However, due to the weather, this has been postponed with a new date for the event yet to be finalised.
 Students from across Ireland will come together to innovate and develop new solutions which will shape the way we will live, work, learn and travel in the future.

 In partnership with the Limerick Institute of Technology (LIT), Shannon Airport and Aer Lingus, ITLG Young Innovators Challenge will see second level students pitching their innovations to leading Irish investors and RTE ‘Dragons’ Barry O’Sullivan, Gavin Duffy, Chanelle McCoy, Eleanor McEvoy, and Alison Cowzer.